xp44mm/Notebook/F#/Programming with Objects.md

 this defines the infix function (+) and is implemented using a special kind of expression that says “implement x + y by calling a static member (+) on the type of the left or right operand.” the function is marked inline to ensure that F# can always check for the existence of this member and call it efficiently. when you name a static member (+), then that is really shorthand for the name op_Addition, which is the .net standard encoded name for addition operators.

-You can define your own operators if you want, but they aren’t automatically overloaded in the same way as F# library definitions like the one shown previously are.
+You can define your own operators if you want, but they aren't automatically overloaded in the same way as F# library definitions like the one shown previously are.
 For example, the following defines a new infix operator that appends a single element to the end of a list:

 ```F#
 let (++) x y = List.append x [y]
 ```

-this operator isn’t overloaded; it’s a single fixed function.
+this operator isn't overloaded; it's a single fixed function.
 Defining non-overloaded operators can help make some implementation code more succinct, and you will use this technique in the symbolic programming examples in Chapter 12.

 in principle, you can define new operators that are truly overloaded in the same way as the definition of (+) in the F# library, mapping the operator across to particular static members. however, code is generally much clearer if you stick to the standard overloaded operators.